MarvDann/solid-code/README.md

+# Solid Code VSCode Extension starter using Solid JS in webviews

 ## Features in this project

 The webviews folder is built with vite and compiles the solid js code into the out/webviews folder